piemar/apidays-helsinki/README.md

 REALM_CLIENT_APP_ID=lotr-alugj
 ```

-#### Update App.js
+App.js example:
-Update in App.js file and the below field with your REALM_CLIENT_APP_ID that you have in the env.var file.

 ```
 const atlasAppId='lotr-alugj';
 ```
 ## Create database and load with with data
-Connect to you MongoDB Cluster, using the MongoShell, you can access mongoshell from the MongoDB Compass.
+Connect to your MongoDB Cluster using the MongoShell, you can also access mongoshell from within the MongoDB Compass.
 And then run these commands

 ```
 // Create lordofthering ring database